AmirShkolnik/DivingCenter_API/README.md

 3. Implement user authentication and authorization.
 4. Develop a course management system with detailed course pages.
 5. Create a booking system for users to reserve courses.
-6. Implement a review system for courses.
+6. Implement a review and rating system for courses.
 7. Develop a community feed for user interactions.
 8. Ensure the application is responsive and works well on various devices.